savchenko/debian/roles/wireguard/README.md

 - Python ≥3.7
 - Debian 11 (might work on its derivatives, however this is not guaranteed)
 - [findif](https://github.com/savchenko/ansible-findif) module.
-- `python3-netifaces`, version shipped with Debian is preferred.
+- `python3-netifaces` and `python3-netaddr`, versions shipped with Debian are preferred.

 ## Role Variables